thecornisians/portfolio/posts/binarysearch.md

   let high = sortedList.length - 1;

   while (low <= high) {
-    //We use Math.floor to ensure we get an integer rather than a floating point number let middleNumber = Math.floor((low + high) / 2);
+    //We use Math.floor to ensure we get an
+    //integer rather than a floating point number let middleNumber = Math.floor((low + high) / 2);
     let guess = sortedList[middleNumber];